cexles/automation-lb/README.md

 This software will allow us to unlock the full potential of Chainlink Automation.

 ## Current stage
-We started an initial development of MVP with smart contracts deployed on Sepolia Ethereum testnet.
+We started an initial development of MVP with smart contracts deployed on Goerli Ethereum testnet.
-11.05.2022: MVP PoC version.
+MVP PoC version.
 Needs refactor & minor bug fixing.

 ## Desired result
 Hassle-free automated scaling for any Chainlink Automation compatible contract.